Ilfracombe Women’s Fight Club

 An Unexpected Diary Entry

-I do not usually approve of such things as diary entries (in case one reads anything highly alarming or rude), but I thought I should include one today.
-My father never approved of diaries, thinking them crass and obscene items to be banished along with the egg whisk.
+I do not usually approve of such things as diary entries (in case one reads anything highly alarming or dubious), but I thought I should include one today.
+My father never approved of diaries, thinking them crass and obscene articles to be banished along with the egg whisk.
 This week has been a horror!
-My laptop is playing up, the socket at the base of the tree I use has blown a piffle-fuse, I’ve had raging Piddock Flu, and it seems my sister, Bench (above), has forgotten to come and collect her daughter who arrived for a week – over a month ago.
-I have written her a letter, and I’m posting the response I got this morning.
+My computing machine is on the blink, the hedgenet socket at the base of my tree has blown a piffle-fuse, I’ve had raging Piddock Flu, and it seems my sister, Bench (above), has forgotten to come and collect her daughter who arrived for a weeks stay – over a month ago.
+I have written her a letter, and this is the response I got this morning.

 Dearest Bernard,

 I am so glad you wrote, dear!
-Poor Folly!
+Poor poor Folly!
 I’d had this nagging feeling that I had mislaid something.
-It was only when I read your letter that I realised that it wasn’t the pinking shears I’d lost, but my own darling child.
+It was only when I read your letter that I realised it wasn’t the pinking shears, but my own darling child.
 Do send her back, dear, and I am so sorry to have been such an imposition.

-You know it’s been a trial for me since she was born, and I honestly thought now she’d turned thirty that things would get easier.
+You know it’s been a trial for me since she was born, and I honestly thought that now she’d turned thirty, things would be easier.
 Tell me, has she grown much?

 Warmest love and deepest apologies,

-Well, I became a little exasperated of her at this point.
-Bench is a terribly selfish creature, and gets so absorbed in the Weasel Stretching Foundation that she doesn’t give a second thought to others.
+Well, I became a little exasperated with her at this point.
+Bench is a terribly selfish creature, she’s so absorbed in the Weasel Stretching Foundation that she doesn’t give a second thought to others – and that’s without mentioning her chosen line of late night work.
 But I’m not entirely unsympathetic.
-Folly (pictured) is a treasure, but she’s dreadfully thick for a girl her age, and playing with traps and poisonous spiders in the garden is asking for disaster.
-Only yesterday, she set fire to her own shoes then pushed them into a letterbox (the public one – so you can imagine I’m wondering if my letter to Bench has been collected at all) Well, I can’t do much more about it this evening, so we’ll have a pleasant dinner before I take the spiders out for a last wee.
-I’ve got an adder or two left in the freezer and some chicory that needs polishing off so I’ll create something Marco Pierre White would be in awe of.
+Folly (pictured) is a treasure, but she’s dreadfully thick for a girl her age, and playing with traps and poisonous plants in the garden is asking for disaster.
+Only yesterday, she set fire to her own shoes then pushed them into a letterbox (a public one – so you can imagine I was wondering if my letter to Bench had been collected at all).
+Thus, I can’t do much more about it this evening, so we’ll have a pleasant dinner before I take the spiders out for a last wee.
+I’ve got an adder or two left in the freezer and some chicory that needs polishing off so I’ll create something Michel Roux would be in awe of.
 Perhaps.